 If you’re looking for the best life insurance, it can help to evaluate the company as a whole.
 Here are some other unique features from Banner Life:

 - Annuities and retirement services: Banner helps you plan for retirement by offering annuities and retirement services, which pay out income after you are retired.
 There are several types to choose from, including life annuities, life annuities with cash refund, or installment refund and period certain annuities.

 - Informational website: Banner Life policyholders can find out more about the products they own by reviewing Banner’s extensive Articles & Guides section, which features information about insurance, money, technology and lifestyle issues.

 - Services for companies: Banner’s parent company, Legal & General America, offers pension risk transfer solutions to businesses.

 - Digital application: Apply online for insurance products with the company’s mobile-friendly app.
 Banner estimates that it takes 20 minutes or less to complete the digital application.
 Applying online allows for accelerated underwriting with quick approvals.

-- No-medical-exam options: Nearly 50% of Banner’s applicants purchase insurance without having to undergo a medical exam, if they are in good health.
-The company’s Lab Lift program gives some clients the opportunity to submit health records from their own doctor or have a paramedical exam instead of an in-person doctor’s exam.
+- No-medical-exam options: Banner Life does offer an accelerated underwriting program that may mean you don’t need to submit to a medical exam.
+If approved, your rates will not be higher than if you had a medical exam, which is something that makes the company stand out.
+The company’s Lab Lift program also gives some clients the opportunity to submit health records from their own doctor or have a paramedical exam instead of an in-person doctor’s exam.